ovh/docs/pages/platform/databases/databases_03_advanced_configuration/guide.fr-fr.md

 > [!primary]
 >
-> Once the advanced configuration has been submited, it is not possible to reset to initial values, it is only possible to update the value, so we recommend you to note the value before changing it.
+> Once the advanced configuration has been submitted, it is not possible to reset it to initial values.
+It is only possible to update the values, so we recommend that you take note of the initial values before changing them.
 >
 > See the [Checking](#checking) section below
 >

-### Using OVH Control Panel
+### Using the OVHcloud Control Panel

 To change the advanced configuration, you first need to log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/fr/&ovhSubsidiary=fr) and open your `Public Cloud`{.action} project.
 Click on `Databases`{.action} in the left-hand navigation bar, select your engine instance then the `Advanced configuration`{.action} tab.

-Select the key of the advanced setting you want to define, then set it's value.
+Select the key of the advanced setting you want to define, then set its value.

 When ready, click on `Update advanced configuration`{.action}.

 > [!primary]
 >
-> On the top-right of the advanced configuration tabpanel, you can see the settings which are already defined.
+> On the top-right of the advanced configuration tab, you can see the settings which are already defined.
 >

 ### Using API